algorandfoundation/specs/dev/ledger.md

-If the sum of the lengths of the boxes denoted by the box references in a transaction group exceeds 1,024 times the total number of box referencess in the transaction group, then the block is invalid.
+If the sum of the lengths of the boxes denoted by the box references in a transaction group exceeds 1,024 times the total number of box references in the transaction group, then the block is invalid.
 Call this limit the _I/O Budget_ for the group.
 Box references with an empty name are counted toward the total number of references, but add nothing to the sum of lengths.